China's Xi says to shake up military structure in reform push

 Xi said that the whole of the armed forces was "ardently anticipating" the reforms and "firmly upheld" them.

-China has previously faced protests from demobilized soldiers, who have complained about a lack of support finding new jobs or help with financial problems.
+China has previously faced protests from demobilised soldiers, who have complained about a lack of support finding new jobs or help with financial problems.

 A protest by thousands of former soldiers over pensions was reported in June, although the Defence Ministry denied any knowledge of the incident.